Rober-t/apxr/README.md

 Navigate to 'http://localhost:8888/notebooks/validate.ipynb'

 --------------------
-### Development
+### Future work

 The program is designed for extension.
 For example, additional tickers, venues, circuit breakers, etc., can all be added.
 To implement your own trader see the `MyTrader` module.
 This can be modified to implement your trading strategy.
 Multiple different strategies can be added.
 If you would prefer to work in Python that too can easily be implemented.
-What you build on top is up to you and your needs.
+What you build on top is up to you!

 --------------------
 ### Debugging